 (b) a lawyer;

-(c) such other person as the Board considers appropriate.
+(c) any other person that the Board considers appropriate.

-(4) Each member of a disciplinary committee is to be a natural person.
+(4) Each member of a disciplinary committee must be a natural person.

-(5) A disciplinary committee may include people who are not members of the Board but must include at least one member of the Board.
+(5) A disciplinary committee may include people who are not members of the Board but must include at least 1 member of the Board.

-(6) The Board is to appoint a member of a disciplinary committee to be the committee’s chairperson.
+(6) The Board must appoint a member of a disciplinary committee to be the committee’s chairperson.

-(7) A disciplinary committee is to submit an annual report to the Board as soon as is practicable after 30 June in each year in respect of the functions performed by the committee during the year that ended on that day.
+(7) A disciplinary committee must submit an annual report to the Board as soon as is practicable after 30 June in each year in respect of the functions performed by the committee during the year that ended on that day.

-(8) A notice or order authorised by this Act to be given or made by a disciplinary committee is taken to have been given or made by the committee if it is signed on behalf of the committee —
+(8) A notice, direction, order or other document authorised by this Act to be given or made by a disciplinary committee is taken to have been given or made by the committee if it is signed on behalf of the committee —

 (a) by the chairperson of the committee; or

-(b) by some other person authorised by the committee to sign the notice or order.
+(b) by some other person authorised by the committee to sign the notice, direction, order or other document.

 (9) A disciplinary committee may determine its own procedures, but they must be consistent with the terms of any delegation under which the committee is acting.

+[Section 49 amended: No. 3 of 2023 s.
+36, 87 and 89.]

 50. Impairment review committee

-(1) The Board is to establish a committee to be known as the impairment review committee.
+(1) The Board must establish a committee to be known as the impairment review committee.

 (2) The Board may discharge or alter any impairment review committee it has established.

-(3) The impairment review committee is to consist of the following 3 persons appointed in writing by the Board, from time to time —
+(3) The impairment review committee must consist of the following 3 persons appointed in writing by the Board, from time to time —

 (a) a registered teacher;